remyars18/cloud_ambassadors/README.md

 12. Test the Service:
    open a browser and visit the following URL: public-ip:3006
 Replace `public-ip` with your actual EC2 public IP address.
-For example:

   You should see the "Welcome to Nginx Container!"